 The Academic Support Center, located in Mabee Library, is designed to provide students with assistance in making the most of their educational experience at Sterling College.
 The Center provides tutoring services and other services to enhance the academic program.
 The Center also oversees mandatory study hall and the academic progress of students on Academic Probation.
-Students who require disability accommodations must contact the Center.
+Students who require disability accommodations must contact the Director of Academic Support.